MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/admin-takeover.md

 # Takeover an unmanaged Market Insights directory

-When a self-service user signs up for the Market Insights Preview, they are added to an unmanaged Azure Active Directory based on their email domain.
+When a self-service user signs up for the Market Insights Preview, they are added to an unmanaged Azure Active Directory (a "shadow tenant") based on their email domain.
+It is a container for the accounts within Office 365 that you can’t really manage or have any controls from an organization level.
 If a domain admin decides to take over the unmanaged tenant as part of their managed directory, they can perform an admin takeover.
+The admin takeover allows an organization to administrate the organization, and be able to have more control over the users and licenses.

 For detailed information, see [Take over an unmanaged directory as administrator in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/users-groups-roles/domains-admin-takeover).